This year, more than ever, we’re ALL looking for ways to Save Money on Thanksgiving.

 One thing to be thankful for is the traditional Thanksgiving meal is actually pretty inexpensive, as festive meals go.
-However, it is possible to reduce this cost even more by employing these handy dandy tips.
+However, it is possible to reduce this cost even more by employing these handy dandy tips to Save Money On Thanksgiving.

 1. Make your menu early!